Domestic Assault and Battery

 To convict a defendant of an assault and battery, the Commonwealth must prove that:

-(1) the defendant touched the person of another without having any right or excuse for doing so;
+(1) the defendant touched the person without having any right or excuse for doing so;

 (2) the defendant intended to touch that person; and